opencitations/heritrace/user_testing/packages/enduser/README.md

 ### Task 2: Merge Duplicate Author Entities (10 minutes)

 **Task 2**: Return to the journal article from Task 1.
 Navigate to the author page for 'Richard Carew'.
 Your task is to merge any duplicate author entities you find.
+For simplicity, assume that all the people named Richard Carew found in the dataset are duplicates.
 Think aloud about how you approach this data cleanup process.

 ### Task 3: Restore Previous Version (7 minutes)